 Only a few strokes are required to turn it into a simple bird illustration.

-This test constitutes practice and it does not matter if you are not happy with your results, the fact is you will improve the next time you try.
+This test constitutes practice and it does not matter if you are not happy with your results, the fact is you will improve the next time you try it.

 These are the types of exercises you need to do as steady practice.
 I am reluctant to harp but it is by copying simple outlines that ultimately helps you to progress because your observation skills are being strengthened.

 I hope you learn a lot from these drawing templates because that is how I started and what I credit for giving me the confidence to continue.